Water tank pressure sensor sitting on pavers

 - 0.634 -> 1.09

-# Clamp to your tank height of 2.00 m (Or however high your tank is)
+# Clamp to your tank height of 2.00 m, or change this to suit your tank

 - lambda: |-